attilagk/monoallelic-brain-research/notebook/2016-02-09-modeling-consideration.md

 ### Impact on classification of genes

 The [manuscript] appears to consider the *two* state model family in the beginning of Results (`Pipeline` and `Landscape of monoallelic expression...` subsections) by formulating a *binary* classification problem for each $j,g$ pair.
-It presents discoveries of "known imprinted genes and novel candidates" but without the corresponding false negative and false positive rate, respectively.
+It presents discoveries of "known imprinted genes and novel candidates" but without error rates of misclassification.
 Viewing for instance the novelty detection side of classification, there is no confidence

 the current definition of classes $A_1, A_2, A_3, B$ is arbitrary and has no probabilistic foundation, perhaps with the exception of $B$ (hence the different notation).
 Therefore, we cannot tell in terms of two misclassification error rates (e.g. FPR, FNR) how strongly $H_0$ or $H_1$ supported for gene $g$ in individual $i$ by the observed $s_{ig}$.
 Class $A_3$---gray on Figure 1 (slide 1) and S4 (slide 14) on the [slides]---"is considered 'indeterminate'", as stated on p6 of the [manuscript].